process-engine/documentation/README.md

 We want you to view a BPMN process as more than a simple document.
 It's like a set of instructions, describing what you want a software to do for you.
 Instead of manually executing a BPMN process you can rely on the process engine to do that for you.

-The process engine gives you the power to execute BPMN diagrams of yours as integral part of the software.
 All you need to do is to feed it some metadata that you can easily configure using our Web UI and you're good to go.

 ## What are your benefits of using the process engine?